AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Is American Family insurance the same as The General?

 No, American Family is not the same as The General.
-However, American Family Insurance has owned The General since 2012.
-The two remain separate brands.
+American Family acquired The General in 2012 and continued operating both companies separately.
+In 2024, American Family Insurance sold The General to Sentry.

 What states have American Family insurance?